OlivettiGiovanni/Software_project/README.md

 ## **Usage**
 To run the program:
 - open the files "polyfit_global.py", "polyfit_data.py" and "plots_that.py" in your editor
-- write the specification you need in your configuration file
+- write the specification you need in your configuration file which must be in the same folder of the program files
-- write the name of configuration file as argument of parser.read() function
+- write the name of configuration file as argument of parser.read() function in "polyfit_global.py"
 ```bash
 parser.read('file_config.ini')
 ```
-- run all the opened files: the variables and the plot will appear in your editor
+- run first "polyfit_data.py" and "plots_that.py" files to define the functions and then "polyfit_global.py" the : the variables and the plot will appear in your editor

 The config file must be in the same folder of "polyfit_global.py"